MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-maximize-relevance.md

 ---
-title: 'RAG Tutorial: Relevance tuning'
+title: 'RAG tutorial: Tune relevance'
 titleSuffix: Azure AI Search
 description: Learn how to use the relevance tuning capabilities to return high quality results for generative search.